Temporary Staffing For Food Processing, Grocers, and DistributionJune 5, 2022

 During these difficult times, companies should be looking towards temp agencies that can provide temp labor solutions and ensure the supply chain stays on the path towards productivity and recovery.

-Temporary Labor: Addressing North America’s Labor Shortages
+Temporary Staffing: Addressing North America’s Labor Shortages

 As low-wage workers continue to jump ship between different jobs, grocers and food processing plants have had to be creative in order to retain staff and meet consumer demands.
 They have adjusted their hours to offer more flexibility, cut back on certain products, and provided cash incentives to staff if they stay on the job for extended periods of time.
 Still, general worker absenteeism continues with no immediate solution in sight.